Windsor Airlift: Musical style and influence

 Windsor Airlift brings a mixture of guitar, bass, piano, electronic keyboard, synthesizers, and drums.
 Since the band is instrumentally-based, they have no vocals (though some of their songs do have snippets from movies or famous speeches).
 This has given the band their signature, as they play with their backs turned to the audience in an attempt to take the attention off themselves and onto the music.

-When Windsor Airlift first started and was originally a punk-pop band, they were influenced by Christian bands such as Relient K, Philmore, and Ace Troubleshooter.
+When the group first started and was originally a pop punk band, they were influenced by Christian bands such as Relient K, Philmore, and Ace Troubleshooter.
 The band's current ambient post-rock musical style is heavily drawn off Unwed Sailor.
 The group is also influenced by their Christian faith and worldview.
 An example of this is the song "Owl" (which features some audio snippets from the film Cast Away) off their 2005 EP, Hotels.

 Tony Johnson stated in a Windsor Airlift documentary that in the early years, when the band need inspiration, they used to smash things.
 This, in turn, explains the multiple YouTube videos the band has posted of them throwing and wrecking old television sets and speakers.